 Chalky or unstable masonry on your wall should be primed using a good quality stabilising solution.
 The one I use is Zinsser Peel Stop, which is water-based, can be recoated after a couple of hours, and creates the perfect base

 Moss and algae needs to be treated to stop it from coming back or bleeding through your finished paint.
-You can pick up a treatment online which you apply to the affected area a day before you’re due to paint the wall, then just allow it to dry.
+You can pick up a treatment online by clicking here, which you apply to the affected area a day before you’re due to paint the wall, then just allow it to dry.

 Click here for a more detailed guide on how to prep an exterior wall.